Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 cnid scheme = *backend* **(V)**

-> set the CNID backend to be used for the volume.
+> Set the CNID backend to be used for the volume.
 Run **afpd -v** to see a list of available backends, as well as which one is the default.
 >